yostane/dagger2_android_tutorial/README.md

 Note that neither `Heater` nor `ElectricHeater` require any Dagger annotation, which means that we can inject classes from third party libraries and at the same time configure them.

-The last modification consifits of adding the module to the componenet as follows:
+The last modification consists of adding the module to the componenet as follows:

 ```kotlin
 @Singleton @Component(modules = [CoffeeMachineModule::class]) interface CoffeeShop {